Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Introduction

 \felix{The solution}

-Recently \cite{constantinou2020bayesys} developed \pkg{Bayesys}, a software with similar intentions, albeit exclusively designed for \emph{Bayesian networks}, a specific type of probabilistic graphical models \citep{pearl1997probabilistic}.
-Furthermore \pkg{Bayesys} is a \proglang{Java} implementation only including six algorithms for structure learning at the time of writing. \felix{Relate to other attempts to solve the same problem.} Another tool called \pkg{causal-compare} with similar purpose to \ttl was recently released as part of the \pkg{TETRAD} project \citep{JMLR:v21:19-773}.
-However, the functionality of \pkg{causal-compare} is restricted to the algorithm implementations in the \pkg{TETRAD} project, which represents only a subset of available algorithms from the literature.
-This is makes its use more limited compared to \ttl, which only requires a Linux system while there is no limitation for the individual algorithms requirements.
+With comparable intent, \cite{constantinou2020bayesys} developed \pkg{Bayesys}, albeit exclusively designed for \emph{Bayesian networks}, a specific type of probabilistic graphical models \citep{pearl1997probabilistic}.
+Furthermore \pkg{Bayesys} is a \proglang{Java} implementation only including six algorithms for structure learning at the time of writing. \felix{Relate to other attempts to solve the same problem.} Another tool called \pkg{causal-compare} with a similar purpose to \ttl was released as part of the \pkg{TETRAD} project \citep{JMLR:v21:19-773}.
+However, the functionality of \pkg{causal-compare} is restricted to the algorithm implementations in the \pkg{TETRAD} project, representing only a subset of available algorithms from the literature.
+Overall \ttl offers wider scope and usability than currently available alternatives since \ttl only requires \dkr, without placing any special requirements on the implementation of individual algorithms.

-\ttl is distributed under the GPL v2.0 License, encouraging its use in both academic and commercial settings.
-Source code and documentation are available from \url{https://github.com/felixleopoldo/benchpress}.
+\ttl is distributed under the GPL v2.0 License, encouraging its use in both, academic and commercial settings.
+Source code and documentation are available from \url{https://benchpressdocs.readthedocs.io}.

 The rest of the paper is structured as follows.
 Section~\ref{sec:pgms} presents an introduction to graphical models along with some notational conventions.
 Section~\ref{sec:structure_learning} provides background on current strategies for structure learning.
 Section~\ref{sec:json} describes the structure of the \proglang{JSON} interface and the modules already available for benchmarking.
-In Section~\ref{sec:case_study}, we show how to use \ttl in a number of typical benchmarking scenarios.
-Installation and usage guidelines are provided in Section~\ref{sec:installation}. \felix{Paper structure}
+In Section~\ref{sec:case_study}, we show how to use \ttl in several typical benchmarking scenarios.
+Installation and usage guidelines are provided in Section~\ref{sec:installation}, while Section~\ref{sec:newalg} discusses how to add new algorithms to the \ttl framework. \felix{Paper structure}